worknand/Whatsup-Development/README.md

 # Whatsup-Development
-Repository used to develop chat app
+Repository used to develop a chat application